 - Acceptance Rate – 73%

-Carleton University, known as Canada’s Capital University, was established in 1942 as support to the veterans of World War 2.
-It can be found in the capital of Ottawa, beside the magnificent Rideau Canal, a UNESCO World Heritage Site.
-Over 31,200 students attend the university in hopes of becoming forward-thinking professionals.
-The athletic teams at Carleton are called the Ravens.
-They are most known for their formidable men’s basketball team who have won 14 championships since 2003.
+Carleton University, known as the Capital University of Canada, was established in 1942 to support World War 2 veterans.
+It can be located alongside the majestic Rideau Canal, a UNESCO World Heritage Site, in the capital of Ottawa.
+In hopes of becoming forward-thinking experts, over 31,200 students attend the university.
+In Carleton, the sports teams are nicknamed the Ravens.
+They are most notable for their outstanding men’s basketball team that has won 14 championships since 2003.